shinyPy/shinyPy/README.md

 ## About me
 - use linux
 - dislike grass
-- i like tinkering with software
+- love tinkering with software
+- hate math and love math

 ##